 I read your letter some time ago, on a slow morning, when I woke up to a silence in my head that felt more permanent than anything I had ever made for myself.
 You left it in scraps—sentences beneath tables, entire paragraphs on closet doors, laughter on the side of my refrigerator.
 I read your letter, and the silence that folded itself over me afterwards was your arms, warm around my rib cage.
 That silence, tattooed across my eardrums.
 I never wanted to listen to anything else.

 When I was younger, I used to carry around other people’s love stories—my cheeks stuffed full of stolen jokes and grocery store kisses—I used to think having them with me meant I would always have something to say (real or not) if anyone ever asked me about my story.
 You did not ask me, though.
-You wrote.
+You offered yours instead.

 I am too many people right now.
 You say a conversation with me is like searching a crowd to figure out who is calling your name.
 I wish you did not have to look so hard to find me.
 (I wish I did not have to look so hard to find me.)